Difference between Affect and effect | Affect vs. Effect

 The word effect is easy to use in a sentence than Affect.
 We use the word effect as a noun in a sentence and nouns are very simple in their use.
 Effect means “result” “outcome” or “consequence” caused by an action.

-The word effect, in the above examples, is used as a noun that means result.
+The word effect, in above examples, is used as a noun that means result.

 How to know that you are using effect correctly?

-If you are confused about choosing the correct word, just substitute effect with another noun in the sentence.
-You will come to know that you are using the correct word.
+If you are confused for choosing the correct word, just substitute effect with another noun in the sentence, you will know that you are using the correct word.
 Look at the examples.

-In the above example, we changed effect with a noun, and the sentence is still OK.
+In above example, we changed effect with a noun, and the sentence is still OK.

 Here are some synonyms of affect: alter, change, influence, modify and impact (the verb version).
 That list should affect your understanding of the word.
 In this case, affect would mean “improve.”